Currency:

 There has been a lot of research into the usability of sliders in recent years, and the results have generally been convincing.
 The second and subsequent slides are of exactly the same interest to end users as the following subpages of Google search results.

-So small percentage that it should not be taken into account.
+That is, such a small percentage that it should not be taken into account.

 7. Use relative dates